rujutashinde/podman-desktop/website/blog/2025-12-22-podman-desktop-journey.md

 ## Capping Off the Year: Release 1.24

-The final release of the year, **v1.24** wrapped up 2025 with UI enhancements and improved extension reliability—setting the foundation for the next phase of project growth.
+The final release of the year, [**v1.24**](https://podman-desktop.io/blog/podman-desktop-release-1.24) wrapped up 2025 with UI enhancements and improved extension reliability, setting the foundation for the next phase of project growth.

 These milestones highlight one thing: **Podman Desktop has become a global, fast-growing, community-powered project.**